Diamante Negro

 Diamante Negro (foaled February 25, 2010) is a Mexican-bred racehorse most famous for winning the Handicap de las Américas in three consecutive years.

 Background

 Diamante Negro, whose name means "black diamond" in Spanish, was bred and born in Mexico.
-His sire side was very European with is father Election Day being born in Ireland.
+His sire side was very European with his father Election Day being born in Ireland.
 Election Day was by the legendary sire and broodmare sire Sadler's Wells who sired champions such as Galileo, High Chaparral, Montjeu, and El Prado.
 His dam Marthas Gift was a Mexican bred.
 He was bred at Rancho Pozo de Luna by José Cerrillo.
 As a foal, he proved to be a unique horse with lots of personality and restless energy.
 During this time he would even have companion animals at first he had a sheep but eventually he got a goat that Diamante Negro become inseparable from.

 History

 Diamante Negro would manage to be undefeated in his first 2 starts at the age of 2 winning his first race on July 21, 2012.
 The race was as a cruise as he was easily able to win by 10 lengths and then racks up a second victory at 6 furlongs by 10 1/2 lengths.
 However, his attempts in stakes company were not nearly as easy for him.
 He would only get 1 victory in his next 4 starts at the age of 2.
 Rounding out his 2-year-old season with 6 starts 3 wins 1 second and 1 third.